Markham Moor services

 Trivia and Detail

 This Shell garage was refurbished in August 2018.
-Shell Recharge electric vehicle charging points are expected to join the site soon.
+Four Shell Recharge electric vehicle charging points were also added in 2020.

 In 1992 the independent Markham Moor truckstop was built next to the main service area.

 Newer North-east Corner

 In the north-east quadrant (serving southbound traffic leaving the junction) a McDonald's and another Shell forecourt trade.
 The McDonald's opened in 1991, and was one of their first developments in the UK outside of an urban area.
 It's believed to be their first site at any UK service area, and was an important development as they were keen to open more.

 Shell named this petrol station Retford, as opposed to their 'Markham Moor' branch on the other side.
 Access was from the A1 southbound and the A57 westbound, with the exit leading to the A57 westbound.
 This arrangement was maintained with the new junction layout.

 Two InstaVolt electric vehicle charging points were installed in the McDonald's car park in late 2021 and went live on 27 January 2022.

 Work started on refurbishing the forecourt in summer 2023.